Tulsa King: Release

+Streaming

 The series premiere episode of Tulsa King received an early promotional screening with the fifth-season premiere of Yellowstone in AMC Theatres on October 29–30, 2022.
 Tulsa King began its weekly release schedule on Paramount+ from November 13.
 The series' first two episodes were broadcast on Paramount Network on November 20 and 27, serving as a lead-out for episodes of Yellowstone.
-The first season concluded on January 8, 2023.
+Season one concluded on January 8, 2023.
+In Japan, the series was launched in a Paramount+ hub on the streaming service Wowow.
 The first season received another linear broadcast, this time on CBS, with episodes being broadcast weekly from July 14 to September 8, 2024.

-The second season premiered in the United States and Canada on September 15, and internationally on September 16.
-The third season would premiere on September 21, 2025.
+Season two released weekly in the United States from September 15–November 17, 2025, with international releases beginning on September 16, while the third season began on September 21, 2025 and concluded on November 23.

-In Japan, the series was launched in a Paramount+ hub on the streaming service Wowow.
+The fourth season is set to premiere on October 16, 2026.

 Home media

 The first season received a home-media release on DVD and Blu-ray on June 6, 2023; an alternative SteelBook Blu-ray release accompanied the main release.